-- (1) Access: The amount of time between an Individual with a Gambling Disorder requesting A&D 83 Services and the first offered service appointment must be [2] business days or less for at least [100]% of all Individuals receiving A&D 83 Services funded through this Agreement. - Successful Completion: The percent of all Individuals receiving A&D 83 Services who successfully complete treatment must be at least [100]%.
-Successful completion of problem gambling treatment is defined as Individuals who: (a) are stabilized, to safely return to the community, and have established contact, including a scheduled appointment, with a treatment professional in their local community for continuing care; or (b) have been transferred to residential gambling treatment Services. - (3) Technical Assistance and Program Development - (a) Program shall participate in a minimum of one Technical Assistance/Program Development visit in a three-year period.
-Schedule of Visit located at:
+- (a) Access: The amount of time between an Individual with a Gambling Disorder requesting A&D 83 Services and the first offered service appointment must be 2 business days or less for at least 100% of all Individuals receiving A&D 83 Services funded through this Agreement. - (b) Successful Completion: The percent of all Individuals receiving A&D 83 Services who successfully complete treatment must be at least [100]%.
+Successful completion of problem gambling treatment is defined as Individuals who: - i. are stabilized, to safely return to the community, and have established contact, including a scheduled appointment, with a treatment professional in their local community for continuing care; or - ii. have been transferred to residential gambling treatment Services.